 By Anita Malhotra

-AM: Where did your love of photography come from?
+AM: Where did your love of jazz come from?

 BS: I was introduced to jazz through the school big band and the local Dixieland jazz festival.
 Chilliwack had a jazz festival for over 20 years and they did a really good job of incorporating the youth bands of the district into the festival.
 So we’d get our set and then we’d get passes for the whole weekend to go and watch professional players do their thing.
 That was a much more organic introduction to jazz as opposed to listening to it because the old-style scratchy recordings don’t always translate to young listeners.
 Continue reading